 Inevitably you will want to dispose of either the backup media you have been using for your computer, or even the computer itself and this is where many people’s identities get stolen (if it can happen to F1 Driver Lewis Hamilton, it can happen to you too).

-- If you have old floppies around the house and you do not know what is on them, run a powerful magnet over them, or destroy them (with a hammer).
+- Should you have old floppies around the house and you do not know what is on them, run a powerful magnet over them, or destroy them (with a hammer).
+You are a hoarder if you do.

 - If you have been doing backups on to CD’s or DVD’s and you do not need these backups any more, destroy the media (my shredder actually chews up CD’s and DVD’s, so that is where they go).